microsoft/azuredevopslabs/labs/java/builddocker/readme.md

     ![Build Maven](images/eclipse-maven-configuration.png)

-    >Note: Ensure that you have already copied the settings.xml file from MyShuttleCalc to the .m2 folder before you run this.
+    >Ensure that you have already copied the settings.xml file from MyShuttleCalc to the .m2 folder before you run this.
 Otherwise, you can specify the settings.xml file in MyShuttle2 by clicking on the "File System..." button to the right of the User settings field in the configuration window to reference a settings file other than in the default .m2 folder.

 1. Commit and push your changes through Team Explorer Everywhere.